Crack Down on the Possession of Animal Fighting Paraphernalia

 Cockfighting and dogfighting is illegal in every state, and all animal fighting that affects interstate commerce is punishable as a federal felony under the Animal Welfare Act.
 41 states, including Pennsylvania, have made cockfighting a felony offense, 37 states including Pennsylvania prohibit the possession of birds or dogs for fighting, and 41 states including Pennsylvania prohibit being a spectator at animal fights.
 15 states, including neighboring New York, prohibit the possession of animal fighting implements and here Pennsylvania lags behind.

-Pennsylvania has declared that mere attendance at an animal fighting event a felony; however, savvy animal fighters elude law enforcement by exploiting a loophole in Pennsylvania law which does not criminalize possession of animal fighting implements, by carrying or housing animal fighting paraphernalia in one area and fighting animals in another.
+Pennsylvania has declared that mere attendance at an animal fighting event is a felony; however, savvy animal fighters elude law enforcement by exploiting a loophole in Pennsylvania law which does not criminalize possession of animal fighting implements, by carrying or housing animal fighting paraphernalia in one area and fighting animals in another.
 As law enforcement has a burden to prove that the animals are possessed or transported for the purposes of fighting which is generally done by the presence of animal fighting implements alongside the animals, animal fighters have learned to keep animals and implements in separate locations.